sfreeman422/pickaxe/README.md

-# MCManager
+# Pickaxe

-MCManager is a Minecraft Server Manager targetting Linux.
+Pickaxe is a Minecraft Server Manager allowing remote/automated management of Vanilla Minecraft servers.

+## Features:
+- No reliance on Spigot/Bukkit etc!
+- Auto-update Minecraft